Heather Ketchum, PhD

 The cost of food and lodging for each course enrolled in at the station is $700.
 For costs associated with OU tuition and fees, please visit, Tuition & Fees.

 To help alleviate some of the extra cost associated with food and lodging, every OU student who enrolls in a course at the OU Biological Station and attends that course will receive a scholarship ranging from $150-$250.
 The actual amount of the scholarship will be determined by the number of students awarded scholarships and funds available at the time of the award.
 Students will receive a scholarship for each course they attend.
 There is no application for this scholarship.
-If you think you have an exceptional need and would like to apply for additional scholarship funding, please complete this form.
+If you think you have an exceptional need and would like to apply for additional scholarship funding, please apply here.

 Life is casual and comfortable at the biostation.
 T-shirts and shorts are best for around campus, and closed-toed shoes are strongly recommended.
 Indoor spaces are air-conditioned, and some people wear sweatshirts or light jackets indoors.
 Many courses require field work in natural areas which will require long pants, close-toed shoes, and a hat.
 Be sure to consult the course syllabus for specific dress requirements for your course.